If you’re running into some problems with your WooCommerce integration, there’s no need to worry.

 Getting an error (404) message?

 In order to connect your WooCommerce and Sendle accounts properly, you'll need to use your WooCommerce Store URL.
-Make sure that it is the "clean" version of your store URL you are using.
-(For example: organicteas.com and not organicteas.com/shop)
+Make sure you are using the "clean" version of your store URL.
+(For example: organicteas.com not organicteas.com/shop)

 Make sure you’re HTTPS configured

 The WooCommerce integration will only work for WooCommerce stores properly configured for HTTPS (which means your customers can access your store via “https://”).
 Jump over here if you’d like to learn how to configure HTTPS for your WooCommerce store or read WooCommerce’s SSL FAQ for an in-depth understanding of all the technical stuff.